PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 If a code example contains a line similar to :python:`data = XYContainer.from_file("data.yml")` the corresponding YAML file can be found in the same directory that contains the example Python script.
-Those are located inside the installation directory of *kafe2*.
-Additionally the examples can be found on
+The example files can be found on
 `GitHub <https://github.com/dsavoiu/kafe2/tree/master/examples>`_.

 Example 1: Line Fit
 ===================
-The first example is the simplest use of a fitting framework, performing a line fit.
+The first example is the simplest use of a fitting framework: performing a line fit.
 A linear function of the form :math:`f(x;a, b) = a x + b` is made to align with a series of xy data points that have some uncertainty along the x-axis and the y-axis.